-- must not directly or indirectly discriminate against, harass or victimise disabled children and young people
+Our early years providers, schools, colleges, other educational settings and local authorities do not directly or indirectly discriminate against, harass or victimise disabled children and young people

-- must make reasonable adjustments including the provision of auxiliary aid services (for example, tactile signage or induction loops), so that disabled children and young people are not disadvantaged compared with other children and young people.
+We make reasonable adjustments including the provision of auxiliary aid services (for example, tactile signage or induction loops), so that disabled children and young people are not disadvantaged compared with other children and young people.
 This duty is what is known as ‘anticipatory’ – people also need to think in advance about what disabled children and young people might need.